Call us today: (800) 716-7608

 Final Mile Delivery

 Services that are actually needed for a shipment but were not requested will end up being charged to the shipper after the shipment is complete.
 Avoid billing adjustments and all needed accessorials to your shipment.
 When Stump Standards needs to ship their table(s) to a shop or a customer, they call one of our shipping experts to get the job done correctly and affordably.
-At FreightCenter, we make sure all items are added to your quote correctly for the best price and the best outcome.
+At FreightCenter, we ensure all items are added to your quote correctly for the best price and outcome.

 Shipping With A 3PL